arielle-es/Arielle-Escareno-Camera-Trap-Analysis-Workflow/README.md

 **By Arielle**

-## Why Is SpongeBob SquarePants The Greatest Cartoon Ever?
+## Why Spongebob Squarepants Has The Best Soundtrack

 SpongeBob SquarePants was released in the 90s and was created by Stephen Hillenberg and Nickelodeon has continued to release new seasons.